 - The German Gothic Lolita Lieselotte Achenbach from Arcana Heart whips out a teacup when hitting with her Critical Heart and starts drinking tea as she watches her marionette ruthlessly maul her opponent to death or while looking at her opponent's unconscious body.

-- The trope picture is of Professor Raven of El Goonish Shive, who is certainly British-themed if not actually British (he's half-
+- The trope picture is of Adrian Raven of El Goonish Shive, who is certainly British-themed if not actually British (he's half-immortal, making him an elf and possibly older than the modern state of the United Kingdom itself).

 - The yetis in Irregular Webcomic! enjoys this, and also speak with British accent.